-City of Round Rock, Texas Investment Policy & Strategy December 1, 2016
+City of Round Rock, Texas Investment Policy & Strategy December 2, 2021

-City of Round Rock, Texas Investment Policy & Strategy December 1, 2016
+City of Round Rock, Texas Investment Policy & Strategy December 2, 2021

+Section Page

-Section Page I. Purpose 3 II.
-Scope 3 III.
-Investment Objectives & Strategy Objectives Strategy 3 IV.
-Standard of Care Prudence Delegation of Authority Training Ethics Limitation of Liability Internal Controls 5 V. Authorized Investments Authorized Investments Prohibited Investments Valuation Protection of Principal Diversification by Investment Type Diversification by Investment Maturity & Weighted Average Maturity 7 VI.
+I. Purpose 3

+II.
+Scope .
+3

+III.
+Investment Objectives & Strategy .
+3

+IV.
+Standard of Care 5

+V. Authorized Investments Authorized Investments Prohibited Investments Monitoring Credit Risk Protection of Principal Diversification by Investment Type Diversification by Investment Maturity & Weighted Average Maturity .
+7

+VI.
 Relationships with Financial Institutions and Firms Primary Depositories Selection and Compliance of Investment Providers .
+11

-11 VII.
-Safekeeping & Collateralization Safekeeping & Custody Collateralization Requirement .
-12 VIII.
-Portfolio Reporting and Review Reporting Annual Review External Audit 13 Adde ndum A - List of Authorized Broker / Dealers .
-15
+VII.
+Safekeeping & Collateralization 12

+VIII.
+Portfolio Reporting and Review .
+13

+Adde ndum A - List of Authorized Broker / Dealers 15

-City of Round Rock, Texas Investment Policy December 1, 2016
+City of Round Rock, Texas Investment Policy December 2, 2021

-I. Purpose
+I. PURPOSE

 The Investment Policy of the City of Round Rock, Texas, is adopted in accordance with Chapter 2256, Texas Government Code, the Public Funds Investment Act (the "Act").
-This Policy establishes guidelines for the Investment Officers with regard to how City funds will be invested.
+This Policy establishes guidelines for the Investment Officers regarding how City funds will be invested.
 This Policy also establishes guidelines for periodic review and reporting of the investments.

 II.
-Scope
+SCOPE

 This Investment Policy applies to all aspects of investing the financial assets for the City of Round Rock, Texas.
-This applies to all funds reported in the City's Comprehensive Annual Financial Report and includes the General Fund, Special Revenue Funds, including the Round Rock Transportation & Economic Development Corporation, Debt Service and Debt Reserve Funds, Capital Project Funds, Enterprise Funds, Internal Service Funds, Trust and Agency Funds and any new funds created by the City and any funds managed by the City of Round Rock, Texas, as trustee or agency, unless exempted by law.
+This applies to all funds reported in the City's Annual Comprehensive Financial Report and include the General Fund, Special Revenue Funds, including the Round Rock Transportation & Economic Development Corporation, Debt Service and Debt Reserve Funds, Capital Project Funds, Enterprise Funds, Internal Service Funds, Trust and Agency Funds and any new funds created by the City and any funds managed by the City of Round Rock, Texas, as trustee or agency, unless exempted by law.
 In addition to this Policy, bond funds established by bond ordinances shall also be managed by their governing ordinances and all applicable State and Federal Law.